 Shame on the Democrats for refusing to bring most of the House’s passed legislation about jobs to the Senate floor for a vote.
 Senate Majority leader Harry Reid has somehow decided that Republican amendments are unworthy of consideration.
 Sounds like "fair and balanced" stewardship, doesn’t it.

 Sen. John McCain was recently asked to comment on whether he thought the Senate’s majority leader would allow any amendments to an unemployment bill before a vote.
 Senator McCain replied, "you’ll have to go and ask the dictator."
 Tell me what politician controls day to day business of the Senate?
 You win the prize.
-It’s the compassionate Democrats who can’t wait to turn unemployment benefits from a temporary measure into a permanent entitlement and can’t find $6.2 billion of waste in the bloated $3.
-5 trillion dollar federal budget.
+It’s the compassionate Democrats who can’t wait to turn unemployment benefits from a temporary measure into a permanent entitlement and can’t find $6.

 Answer this question: would you trust Senator Harry Reid to manage your employment future on a monthly basis with this kind of record?
 Who would you hire as your investment counselor: Barack Obama, Harry Reid, or some other Ouija board operator?
 Senator Reid’s partisan obstructionism seems like a perfect example of Washington’s dysfunctional nature in the area of job creation and fiscal economics.
 Pass no appropriations during 2013 when you hold the Majority in the Senate and then blame it on the Republicans.
 More significantly, this shows us who controls and creates the current, unending, dysfunctional nature of the Senate whether on immigration, unemployment, or health care, and a host of other subjects.